 Maintaining a journal can help add a bit more order to your chaotic world.
 You can get to know yourself better by exploring your most personal thoughts, feelings, and emotions.

-Try to view your journaling time as your personal time to relax, let out some stress, and calm down a bit.
-Find a relaxing place to write and recognize that you’re benefiting both your mind and your body through your journaling practice.
+Try to view your journaling time as your personal time to relax, let out some stress, and calm down.
+Find a relaxing place to write and recognize that you’re benefiting your mind and body through your journaling practice.

 You can journal your way into a new chapter of your life by reminding yourself that you’re the author of your life’s story.